Frequently Asked Questions

 How does Marimekko ensure that cotton used in its products is produced in fair working conditions?

 The cotton production chain is long, complex and challenging to trace, as raw cotton fibres are often collected from various regions and countries and blended before spinning to yarn to ensure consistent quality.
 Marimekko is a small player in the international cotton product market, and since Marimekko does not work directly with cotton farmers, the best way for us to contribute to the development of the sector is together with others.
-We are the first Finnish company accepted in the Better Cotton Initiative (BCI) – an international initiative, which aims at making global cotton production better for the people who produce it and better for the environment by training cotton farmers and creating demand for better cotton through the supply chain.
+We were the first Finnish company to join the Better Cotton Initiative (BCI) in 2013 – an international initiative, which aims at making global cotton production better for the people who produce it and better for the environment by training cotton farmers and creating demand for better cotton through the supply chain.
 Read more about the initiative here.

 Which ecological materials does Marimekko offer to its customers?